-I am pleased to introduce the Riverside College of Health Careers 2021 Annual Campus Safety and Security Report.
+I am pleased to introduce the Riverside College of Health Careers Annual Campus Safety and Security Report for the year concluded 2021.
 This report was prepared by the Deans of Institutional Effectiveness and Student Success in cooperation with the Riverside Health System Protection Officers.